yz26cn/biotranslator/docs/source/setup_datasets.md

 Processed datasets including *Tabula_Microcebus* and *Tabula_Sapiens* can be found at: <https://figshare.com/ndownloader/files/31777475> and <https://figshare.com/ndownloader/files/28846647>
 .
 Remaining datasets can be found from [OnClass](https://onclass.readthedocs.io/en/latest/introduction.html) package.

+Graphine dataset used for training text encoder can be downloaded from <https://zenodo.org/record/5320310/files/Graphine.zip?download=1>.

 #### Example dataset structure for protein sequence prediction and pathway analysis tasks